-There are already a few known methods to sell and purchase ad space (inventory); more are being added to it.
+The advertising industry is complex.
+There are already a few known methods to sell and purchase ad space (inventory).
+One of them is programmatic direct.

 Here’s a brief on each:

 1. Real-Time Bidding (RTB)

 Real-time bidding is a completely automated process where publishers submit their ad space for sale and advertisers place their bid in real-time.
 The highest bidder gets the inventory to display ads.
 And this entire process takes less than a fraction of a second.

 PMP is more like an invitation-based RTB. here, publishers invite specific buyers to bid on their inventory.
 And exactly like RTB, the ad space is purchased and ads are displayed in real-time.
 PMP is more private and secure than RTB.

 Now since you’re here to know more about what is programmatic direct, let’s dive deep into it and understand how it differs from programmatic deals.